microsoft/Phi-3CookBook/README.md

 Phi, is a family of open AI models developed by Microsoft.
 Phi models are the most capable and cost-effective small language models (SLMs) available, outperforming models of the same size and next size up across a variety of language, reasoning, coding, and math benchmarks.
 The Phi-3 Family includes mini, small, medium and vision versions, trained based on different parameter amounts to serve various application scenarios.
 For more detailed information about Microsoft's Phi family, please visit the [Welcome to the Phi Family](/md/01.Introduce/Phi3Family.md) page.

+Follow these steps:
+1. **Fork the Repository**: Click on the "Fork" button at the top-right corner of this page.
+2. **Clone the Repository**:   `git clone https://github.com/microsoft/Phi-3CookBook.git`

 ![Phi3Family](/imgs/00/Phi3getstarted.png)

 ## Table of Contents